 The Tax Cuts and Job Act (TCJA) has brought about many changes to the tax law including the hot topics of the qualified business income deduction and the business interest expense limitation.
 The TCJA has also brought about subtle disallowances of employer deductions including entertainment and qualified transportation fringe benefits.

 Qualified Transportation Fringe Benefits

 Qualified transportation fringe benefits have been in place since 1993 and have allowed employees and employers to use pre-tax dollars towards commuting expenses in order to provide a boost to public transportation.
 The monthly allotted amount of pre-tax dollars an employee can use varies from year to year based upon cost-of-living adjustments by the IRS.
-For 2018, the monthly maximum allowed was $260 ($265 for 2019).
-These benefits are completely optional and employers are not required to offer them.
-Some cities that have high commuter populations have gone a few steps further and provided laws that make it mandatory for employers to offer the benefit.
-If you have more than 20 full-time employees in New York City or Washington, D.C. you are required to offer these benefits.
-In the San Francisco Bay Area employers with 50 or more full-time employees are required to offer these benefits.
+For 2019, the monthly maximum allowed as a transportation deduction is $265 and an additional $265 maximum to pay for commuter parking.
+For most states, these benefits are completely optional and employers are not required to offer them.
+Although, some cities that have high commuter populations implemented laws that make it mandatory for employers to offer the benefit.
+If you have more than 20 employees in New Jersey, New York City, San Francisco and Bay Area counties as well as Washington, D.C., you are required to offer these benefits.

 What are qualified transportation fringe benefits exactly?
 The tax law defines qualified transportation fringe benefits as follows:

-If you have any questions or concerns how this might affect your business please reach out to your Withum advisor.
+If you have any questions or concerns about how this might affect your business, please reach out to your Withum advisor.

 More on Withum’s Tax Services